JCSAT-11

 JCSAT-11, was a geostationary communications satellite ordered by JSAT Corporation (now SKY Perfect JSAT Group) which was designed and manufactured by Lockheed Martin on the A2100 platform.
-The satellite was designated to be used as an on-orbit, but was lost on launch failure.
+The satellite was designated to be used as an on orbit spare, but was lost on launch failure.

 Satellite description

 The spacecraft was designed and manufactured by Lockheed Martin on the A2100AX satellite bus.
 It had a launch mass of 4007 kg and a 15-year design life.
 A near copy of JCSAT-3A, it was to be used as an on orbit spare.
 As most satellites based on the A2100 platform, it uses a 460 N LEROS-1C LAE for orbit raising.
 Its solar panels span 27 m when fully deployed and, with its antennas in fully extended configuration it is 9 m wide.

 Its payload is composed of eighteen 27 MHz and twelve 36 MHz K_{u} band plus twelve C band transponders, for a total bandwidth of 1,350 MHz.
 Its high-power amplifiers had an output power of 127 Watts on K_{u} band and 48 Watts on C band.